The Plane, Disc, and Sphere are each a type of VRayLight with similar options.

 This example demonstrates how a Plane light is affected when the Double-sided option on the Options rollout is enabled or disabled.
 The light is pointed away from the hallway.

 Here is an example of a simple room where the light comes from the environment.
-The scene was rendered in several different ways with GI enabled and using Progressive mode to achieve the same quality level:
+The scene was rendered in several different ways:

-In all cases, Brute Force was used as the primary GI engine and Light cache was used as a secondary GI engine.
+In all cases, Light cache was used as a secondary GI engine.
 The environment, the self-illuminated panel, and the Plane light all have the exact same color and multiplier.

 Cutoff – Specifies a threshold for the light's intensity, cutting off the light's effect on a surface when it falls below this value.
 Lights lose intensity due to GI bouncing or decay.
 When light hits a surface but its intensity falls below the cutoff, the effect of the light on that surface is not computed.
 This can be useful in scenes with many lights, where you want to limit the effect of the lights to some distance around them or reduce computations (and thus reduce rendering time) where the light's impact is negligible.
 Larger values limit the light's effect on objects to a smaller area around the light source, while lower values increase the range of the light's effect.
 If you specify 0.0, there is no cutoff and the light will be calculated for all surfaces regardless of intensity loss.
 The default value is 0.001.